 Council revaluation schedule (PDF 450.5 KB) sets out when your council will receive new land values for rating.

-Supplementary Notices of Valuation are issued outside the usual three to four year valuation cycle because of changes to your property that are recorded on the Register of Land Values.
+Supplementary Notices of Valuation are issued outside the usual three year valuation cycle because of changes to your property that are recorded on the Register of Land Values.